Arkalys59/mt-bridge/README.md

 # MT Bridge
 Bridge script for MT Scripts resources

-# WIP | This is in progress don't use!
+# WIP
+This resource is still in progress, only use if you'd like to contribute adding new scripts, functions and frameworks support!